Smithville High School (Texas)

-Smithville High School is a public high school located in Smithville, Texas (USA) and classified as a 4A school by the UIL.
+Smithville High School is a public high school located in Smithville, Texas (USA) and classified as a 3A school by the UIL as of 2026.
 It is part of the Smithville Independent School District located in southeast Bastrop County.
-During 2022–2023, Smithville High School had an enrollment of 575 students and a student to teacher ratio of 12.73.
+During 2025-2026, Smithville High School had an enrollment of 531 students.
 The school received an overall rating of "B" from the Texas Education Agency for the 2024–2025 school year.

 Its service area includes Smithville and Rosanky.